bia-technologies/lowkiq/README.md

 Options and their default values are:

 + `Lowkiq.poll_interval = 1` - delay in seconds between queue polling for new jobs.
-   Used only if the queue was empty at previous cycle or error was occured.
+   Used only if a queue was empty in a previous cycle or an error occurred.
 + `Lowkiq.threads_per_node = 5` - threads per node.
 + `Lowkiq.redis = ->() { Redis.new url: ENV.fetch('REDIS_URL') }` - redis connection options
 + `Lowkiq.client_pool_size = 5` - redis pool size for queueing jobs